-Speex can encode speech in both narrowband and wideband and provides different bitrates.
-However, not all features need to be supported by a certain implementation or device.
-In order to be called "Speex compatible" (whatever that means), an implementation must implement at least a basic set of features.
+Speex can encode speech in both narrowband and wideband and provides different bit-rates.
+However not all features must be supported by a certain implementation or device.
+In order to be said "Speex compatible" (whatever that means), an implementation must implement at least a basic set of features.

 At the minimum, all narrowband modes of operation MUST be supported at the decoder.
-This includes the decoding of a wideband bit-stream by the narrowband decoder.
+This includes the decoding of a wideband bit-stream by the narrowband decoder1.
 If present, a wideband decoder MUST be able to decode a narrowband stream, and MAY either be able to decode all wideband modes or be able to decode the embedded narrowband part of all modes (which includes ignoring the high-band bits).